 Cost-sharing model.
 The LTC Coaching Program is a cost-sharing model.
 The Instructional Technology Coach is an LTC employee and works with multiple districts in a similar geographic area of the state.
 Through a shared-service model, small- and medium-sized school districts that do not need a full-time Instructional Technology Coach can access the benefits of coaching without adding staff or committing to a full-time employee.

 In the spring, the LTC works with districts to identify needs, sign contracts, and pair districts with an LTC-employed instructional coach.
-However, if you are interested in participating in the LTC Coaching Program, we want to hear from you now.
+The LTC is no longer accepting new school districts for the 2021-22 school year.